yifanzhu95/yifanzhu95.github.io/_pages/about.md

 News
 ======
-October 2021: Our robot TRINA has been participating in the AVATAR XPRIZE competition as Team AVATRINA, and we just scored 4-th in the semi-finals and are advancing to the finals! [media](https://www.xprize.org/prizes/avatar/competing-teams)
+Nov 2022: Our robot TRINA has been participating in the AVATAR XPRIZE competition as Team AVATRINA, and we just scored 4-th in the finals, one of the only 4 teams that completed all 10 tasks. [media](https://www.xprize.org/prizes/avatar/competing-teams)

 Selected Publications
 ======